astanoev/ComplexNetworks/README.md

 Simulating contagion spreading processes on networks
 ---------------------------------------------------
-Simulations can be run from cs.contagion.MultiDiseaseSpread.java example code to follow..
+Simulations can be run from cs.contagion.MultiDiseaseSpread Simulations for MultiPlex spreading can be run from cs.contagion.MultiplexSpread example code to follow..
 ---------------------------------------------------